Gaming Act 1845

 The Gaming Act 1845 (8 & 9 Vict. c.
 109) was an act of the Parliament of the United Kingdom.
 The act's principal provision was to deem a wager unenforceable as a legal contract.
 The act received royal assent on 8 August 1845.
 Sections 17 and 18, though amended, remained in force until 1 September 2007.

 Background

 Increasing concern as to the damaging social effects of gambling gave rise to a select committee of the House of Commons whose recommendations were implemented by the act.
 The policy of the act was to discourage betting.

 However, following a 2001 report by Sir Alan Budd, in 2002, the UK government accepted that wagers should cease to be unenforceable as contracts, seeking to introduce a new liberalised regulatory regime in order to encourage the gambling industry.

-Repeals
+Subsequent developments

-Sections 1 to 9 and 15 and 16 and 19 to 24 and 26, and the first and second schedules, were repealed by Part I of schedule 6 to the Betting and Gaming Act 1960.
+Sections 1 to 9 and 15 and 16 and 19 to 24 and 26, and the first and second schedules, were repealed by art I of schedule 6 to the Betting and Gaming Act 1960 (8 & 9 Eliz.
+2. c.
+60).

+Section 25 of the act was repealed by section 1(1) of, and part XIX of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.